DarthStrom/Moxie/README.md

 }
 ```

 Additionally, all mock objects must be of the same type as the object being mocked.
-This can be accomplished via extension, or adoption of the mocked object's protocol.
+This can be accomplished via inheritence or adoption of the mocked object's protocol.
 If the object being mocked is not a protocol type (such as a struct), then it cannot be extended and so it must be mocked via protocol adoption.

-###  Extension
+### Inheritance
 ```swift
 import Moxie